 Black Sails

 According to Greek mythology, after Crete defeated Athens in a revenge war, the Athenians became subjects of the Minoan Empire.
-King Minos demanded that as a tribute of honor, seven Athenian boys and seven Athenian girls were to be sacrificed every nine years.
-The children were sent to Crete and devoured by the Minotaur, a monster with the body of a man and the head of a bull, who lived in the Labyrinth.
+As tribute, King Minos demanded that every nine years, seven Athenian boys and seven Athenian girls be sent to Crete to be sacrificed.
+They were offered to the Minotaur—a monster with the body of a man and the head of a bull—who lived in a twisting, inescapable Labyrinth.

-Theseus, the son of Aegeus, King of Athens, decided to end the shameful bloody sacrifices by slaughtering the Minotaur.
-He took the place of one young man scheduled to be offered up and set sail for Crete.
-Before leaving, Theseus made an agreement with his father that if he defeated the beast, on his return home, his crew would raise white sails on the ship declaring his success.
-If he perished, the sails would be black.
+Theseus, the son of Aegeus, King of Athens, decided to put an end to the bloody tradition.
+He took the place of one of the boys scheduled to be sent and set sail for Crete, vowing to kill the Minotaur.
+Before leaving, he made an agreement with his father: if he succeeded and returned safely, the ship would raise white sails.
+If he died, the sails would be black.

 Signals deliver information.
 They don’t deliver meaning.

-The signals in this story were literally black and white.
-Not nearly as complicated as those we send and interpret every day in emails, contracts, advertising, employee manuals, laws, and social media posts.
+The signals in this story were black and white—literally.
+Not nearly as complicated as the ones we interpret every day in emails, headlines, facial expressions, policies, protests, and posts.
 A white sail meant Theseus was alive.
 A black sail meant he was dead.
-So, how could things have gone so wrong?
+So how could it go so wrong?

 Summary